 Old Age Security (OAS), the Guaranteed Income Supplement, and the Allowance/Allowance for the Survivor financial benefits for older adults

 The Government of Canada may provide several types of financial benefits to people who are aged 60 years or older and who meet residence requirements.
 The Old Age Security (OAS) program provides a modest monthly pension, often called the Old Age Pension, for people aged 65 years and older.
 The OAS program includes the Guaranteed Income Supplement (GIS).
-The GIS is a form of social assistance for low income Old Age Pensioners and their spouses or partners aged 60 or older.
-The OAS Allowance and the Allowance for the Survivor may provide monthly benefits for low-income spouses or partners aged 60 to 64 years.
+The GIS is a form of social assistance for lower income Old Age Pension recipients.
+The OAS Allowance and the Allowance for the Survivor are monthly benefits for spouses or partners (aged 60 to 64 years) of low income Old Age pension recipients.

 If you think that you may be eligible for OAS, GIS or an Allowance, you should apply as soon as possible.
+The application process can take some time so you should apply at least 6 months before you think you will be eligible to start receiving a benefit.
 If your application is denied, you can request a reconsideration of the decision within 90 days but you should get legal advice right away (see Getting Legal Help below).

 You can get more OAS/GIS information from the Government of Canada: toll-free telephone 1-800-277-9914, TTY toll-free 1-800-255-4786, www.servicecanada.gc.ca/eng/audiences/seniors/benefits.shtml.